neelakandanoj/Wine-Quality-E2E/README.md

 4.update the entity
 5.update the configuration manager in src config 6.update the components
-7. update the ppeline
+7.update the pipeline
-8. update the main.py
+8.update the main.py
-.update the app.py
+9.update the app.py
 ```

+## How to Run?